The Burlington Performing Arts Centre, (BPAC) is a world-class theatre and cultural hub located in downtown Burlington.

 I brought back the use of BPAC’s original colour scheme (seen on the logo), and reinstated the original architectural typeface found throughout the building.

-I also completely redesigned and rebuilt BPAC’s website to make it more attractive and user-friendly for our hundreds of thousands of patrons.
+I also completely redesigned and rebuilt BPAC’s website to make it more attractive and user-friendly for BPAC’s hundreds of thousands of annual patrons.

-I took the emblem’s shapes, negative space, and the wavy line, and broke them out into separate ‘energies’.
-The shapes evoked spotlight and soundwave shapes.
+I brought back the original typeface into all design pieces, as well as the original colours seen in the logo.
+I also began to experiment with BPAC’s emblem; building on the original use of its wavy line.
+Along with the wave, I took the remaining shapes and negative space and broke them out into separate elements.
+The shapes evoked energy... spotlight and soundwave shapes.
 Arranged throughout each composition, be it web or print, the shapes added a much-needed vibrancy and connection to BPAC’s history and purpose.

 I brought the design and management of BPAC’s website in-house, which drastically reduced cost and improved the user experience.